catapultcase/JunctionRelay/README.md

 JunctionRelay includes out-of-the-box collectors for:

-* Host Device (collect data from the system running JunctionRelay)
+- **Cloud Devices** – Monitor and collect data from cloud-registered ESP32 devices
+- **Cloudflare** – Track traffic and analytics from your Cloudflare-protected domains
+- **GitHub** – Monitor repository stats, activity, issues, and more
-* Home Assistant (pull real-time sensor values from your smart home setup)
+- **Home Assistant** – Pull real-time sensor values from your smart home setup
+- **Host Device** – Collect data from the system running JunctionRelay
-* LibreHardwareMonitor (monitor PC internals: CPU temperatures, fan speeds, voltages, etc.)
+- **LibreHardwareMonitor** – Monitor PC internals: CPU temperatures, fan speeds, voltages, etc.
+- **Render.com** – Fetch deployment and service status from your Render projects
+- **Stripe** – Pull live subscription, payment, and revenue metrics from your Stripe account
-* Uptime Kuma (ingest service and uptime metrics from your existing Uptime Kuma instance)
+- **Uptime Kuma** – Ingest service and uptime metrics from your existing Uptime Kuma instance
-* MQTT Broker (ingest data from any MQTT-compatible sensor or service)
-* Cloud Devices (monitor and collect data from cloud-registered ESP32 devices)

 Want more integrations?
 [Request additional collectors in Discussions](https://github.com/catapultcase/JunctionRelay/discussions)